blargoner/blargoner.github.com/index.md

 ## Mathematics

 I studied math as an undergraduate at [Berkeley][ucb].
-Recently I have been learning more algebra and analysis.
+I continue to explore topics that interest me.
 Here are some expository papers I wrote:

+- [Explaining Y][math.y]
-- [Notes on Mathematics][math.notes] (draft)
+- [Notes on Mathematics][math.notes]
 - [A Note on Function Notation][math.functions]
 - [Zorn's Bowels: The Mechanics of Choice and Recursion][math.zorn]
 - [Ehrenfeucht's Game-Theoretic Characterization of First-Order Elementary Equivalence][math.ehrenfeucht]